 As mentioned, your Initial Enrollment Period (IEP) is when you are first eligible for Medicare.
 More specifically, it’s a seven-month window that centers around your birth month, beginning three months before and ending three months after it.
 For example, if your 65th birthday is Nov.
 20, your IEP would begin on Aug.
 1 and end on Feb.
 28. You can enroll in Medicare at any point during your IEP.

 If you plan to delay your Medicare enrollment, you need to verify that your current coverage meets Medicare’s standards for creditable coverage.
-If you work for a company with fewer than 20 employees, you should enroll in Medicare Part A and B once you’re eligible because Medicare is primary to group insurance if your employer has fewer than 20 employees.
+If you work for a company with fewer than 20 employees, you should enroll in Medicare Part A and B once you’re eligible because Medicare coverage is primary to group insurance if your employer has fewer than 20 employees.

 If you delay signing up for Medicare when you’re first eligible and you don’t have creditable health coverage, you will face fees and penalties that stick with you for life.
 Our advisors can walk you through signing up at the right time to make sure you avoid any late enrollment penalties or a lapse in coverage.